-Our online sessions will start on time.
+Our classes start on time.
 As a sign of respect to the instructor and the rest of the class, late arrivals are discouraged, as are early departures.
 Students are expected to do the assigned readings to be prepared to participate in the Thursday class discussions.
+No cell phone use allowed during class.
 ACADEMIC INTEGRITY